Family Game Fight!: Preliminary games

-Final Game: Spin Cycle
+Final game: Spin Cycle

-The winning family is sit on the rotating podium and had 60 seconds to name as many as 10 objects as described by Shepard and Bell in alternation, either by using words, acting or drawing them.
+The winning family sits on the rotating podium and has 60 seconds to name as many as 10 objects as described by Shepard and Bell in alternation, either by using words, acting, or drawing them.
 Each correct answer awarded $10,000 but the rotating podium increases its speed.
-The game ends once the family identifies all 10 objects or ran out of time.
+The game ends once the family identifies all 10 objects or runs out of time.
+Throughout the show's run, only six teams won the top prize.

 Production

-In February 2019, when Kristen and Dax visited on The Ellen DeGeneres Show, they were forced to play one on Ellen's favorite game, called "Taste Buds".
-According to Ellen, "It was so much better than it could've been ever hoped".
-Afterwards, Ellen (with her production group) came up with an idea of whole new game show, starring Kristen and Dax.
-Later, it was revealed as Family Game Fight, with DeGeneres as leading executive producer.
+In February 2019, when Bell and Shepard visited on The Ellen DeGeneres Show, they were forced to play one on Ellen's favorite game called Taste Buds, noting, "It was so much better than it could've been ever hoped".
+Afterwards, DeGeneres with her production group came up with an idea of a game show starring Bell and Shepard.
+Later, the name revealed to be Family Game Fight!, with DeGeneres as leading executive producer.

 The show was originally scheduled to premiere on August 11, 2021.
 On July 11, NBC announced that a preview of the series would air following its primetime broadcast of the 2020 Summer Olympics closing ceremony, replacing Ultimate Slip 'N Slide (whose production had been suspended).

 In May 2022, NBC shelved the series indefinitely.